Product Guide

 Heading Fonts

-The heading font is used for all headings on your pages, including page titles, section headers, product names, and block titles.
-Leenkies offers seven carefully selected heading fonts:
+The heading font applies to page titles, section headers, product names, and block titles.
+Leenkies offers seven heading fonts:

-- Space Grotesk -- A geometric sans-serif with a modern, technical feel.
-Clean and distinctive with slightly squared letterforms.
-Great for tech, SaaS, and contemporary brands.
+1. Space Grotesk -- A geometric sans-serif with a modern, technical feel.
+Slightly squared letterforms make it great for tech and contemporary brands.

-- Sora -- A versatile sans-serif with a balanced, neutral personality.
-Slightly rounded terminals give it a friendly but professional character.
-Works well across many brand types.
+2. Sora -- A balanced sans-serif with slightly rounded terminals -- friendly yet professional.
+Works across many brand types.

-- Montserrat -- A classic geometric sans-serif inspired by urban signage.
+4. Montserrat -- A classic geometric sans-serif inspired by urban signage.
 Bold weights are especially impactful for headings.
-One of the most popular web fonts for good reason.

-- Urbanist -- A low-contrast geometric sans-serif with a sleek, polished feel.
-Its uniform stroke width creates a refined, contemporary look.
+5. Urbanist -- Sleek and polished with uniform stroke width.
+Creates a refined, contemporary look.

-- Raleway -- An elegant sans-serif with thin-to-bold weight range.
-Its slightly Art Deco character lends sophistication and style, particularly in thinner weights.
+6. Raleway -- An elegant sans-serif with a slight Art Deco character.
+Particularly sophisticated in thinner weights.

-- Manrope -- A semi-rounded sans-serif with excellent readability.
-It strikes a balance between geometric precision and humanist warmth.
+7. Manrope -- Semi-rounded with excellent readability.
+Balances geometric precision and humanist warmth.

 Comparison of all seven heading fonts applied to the same sample heading text